zphixon/fed/README.md

 shame to see such influential technology die out, hence why I'm trying to continue it in a modern form.

+Unfortunately, `ed` is a ~~stupid, moronic, frankly ridiculous piece of software that supports some frankly ridiculous things~~ antiquated bit of software, so my sanity is a bit hard pressed.
+Since when do you have to write a command parser for a text editor?

 ## how

 Factor is a pretty neat concatenative stack-based language that has an